jcreedcmu/workbench-doc/workbench-doc.md

 this to be done by relying on Verso.

 The workbench should provide rapid feedback for how documents will look.
-For example,
-[Typst](https://typst.app/play/) sets a very high bar for speed.
+For example, [Typst](https://typst.app/play/) sets a very high bar for speed, with updates happening keystroke by keystroke in tens of milliseconds.
+The workbench should be at least as responsive as [Overleaf](https://www.overleaf.com/), which is able to rerender documents in seconds.

 Authors should be able to include non-textual elements inline in their documents.
 Examples include but are not limited to: